ElpadoCan/SpotMAX/spotmax/docs/source/how_it_works/ref_ch_segm.rst

 .. note::

     If you are working with the *S. cerevisiase* model organism, most of the times small buds do not have any structure.
-However, the "Local" mode might still work if you annotate mother-bud relationship using our other software `Cell-ACDC`_.
+However, the "Local" will
+    still work if you annotate mother-bud relationship using our other software `Cell-ACDC`_.
 This is because spotMAX will consider the mother-object as a single object while the bud is still attached to the mother (i.e.,